PetraWLeka/nusasehat_web/README.md

 4. **Predictive Epidemiology (LightGBM)**
    NusaHealth doesn't just record the past; it predicts the future.
 By combining historical consultation data with **Open-Meteo weather forecasts**, our integrated LightGBM time-series models predict disease trends and supply needs up to 14 days in advance.
 5. **Holistic Stunting Prevention**
-   A dedicated module providing AI-generated nutritional guidance, local crop recommendations, and educational materials based on Indonesian Ministry of Health guidelines.
+   A dedicated module providing nutritional guidance, local crop recommendations, and educational materials based on Indonesian Ministry of Health guidelines.

 ---